-If you are getting married on the beach, there are so many obscure little things that might get missed by your other wedding planning checklists.
-But even the smallest, seemingly inconsequential element can come back to bite you in the butt later on.
+If you are getting married on the beach, there are loads of obscure little things that might get missed by the other wedding planning checklists.
+But even the smallest, seemingly inconsequential detail can come back to bite you in the butt later on.

 Let’s make sure that doesn’t happen, shall we?

-Should you wear heels or flip flops at a beach wedding?
-The correct answer?
-Neither.
+Trying to decide if you should you wear heels or flip-flops at a beach wedding?

 There’s a bit of a catch 22 to this getting married on the beach thing.
 If Mother Nature smiles on your wedding day, and you get the beautiful, sunny day you are praying for, then chances are it will also be HOT!
-Hopefully you have chosen those light, natural fibers, but wearing anything more than a bathing suit in Mexico can be seriously uncomfortable some days!
-However, today is not the day to let them see you sweat!
-Keep the following in mind:
+Hopefully, you and your groom have chosen what to wear to a Cancun wedding carefully, because most days in Mexico are seriously HOT!

 1. Keep makeup natural and light.
 Think you, only kicked up a notch.
 Heavy makeup on a hot day can leave you looking like the Wicked Witch of the West. (“I’m Melting!”)
 And keep blotting pads handy.

 2. Wear waterproof mascara.
 Don’t argue.
 Just do it.

 3. Dust everything with baby powder, and keep it with you in your beach wedding emergency kit.
 It will set your makeup.
 Applied before deodorant it will help with sweat.
 Dusted on legs and arms will prevent sand sticking to you.
 And sprinkled between the thighs will help with the dreaded ‘Swamp-Crotch’.

 Download our FREE Ultimate Guide To Getting Married In The Riviera Maya